CNES/pangeo-pyinterp/docs/source/setup.rst

 Automatic Documentation
 #######################

-The source code of this documentation is managed by `sphinx <http://www.sphinx-doc.org/en/master/>`_.
-It is possible to generate it in order to produce a local mini WEB site to read and navigate it.
+`Sphinx <http://www.sphinx-doc.org/en/master/>`_ manages the source code of this documentation.
+It is possible to generate it to produce a local mini WEB site to read and navigate it.
 To do this, type the following command: ::

     python setup.py build_sphinx